RaviPunar/Detection-of-icons-on-Webpage/README.md

 The first approach which was followed was using YOLO V3 where the outputs can be used to identify the given problem.
 As the YOLO V3 model has prebuild model and prebuild weights the model is able to identify the classes which are only in COCO Dataset as the weights belong to that Dataset.
 And to be able to use YOLO i needed to create my own weights and own class name files which is an different kindoff approach which can be used to solve the given problem.

 The second approach which can be used create the model is using VGG16 Model which is an conventional CV model used to identify objects in an image.
 The model is created which is using the approach of Transfer Learning where use of Early Stop and Call Back is done to save the best best model in .H5 format and later the same is used to make predictions using StreamLit.
 You can upload an Image using the dataset given by me and make predictions based on that.
+For this project i have created my own dataset and trained my model.
+There are total 43 classes which can be used identify.
+Use the files in the icons subfolders to identify.

+Pre-requisites: Installed StreamLit Any Version to run .py file